How virtual services drive real local internet breakout benefits

 Prior to being an analyst, nearly 20 years ago, I ran networks of various sizes and had wanted to do local internet breakout even back then.
 The benefits are obvious as it optimises network bandwidth and application performance.

-Traffic meant for the data centre from a branch should traverse the wide area network (WAN) and sessions that are bound for the cloud should go directly to the internet.
+Traffic meant for the data center from a branch should traverse the wide area network (WAN) and sessions that are bound for the cloud should go directly to the internet.

 So why has local internet breakout gone mainstream?